SMPyBandits/SMPyBandits/longpaper.md

 Each algorithm comes with a clean documentation page, containing a reference to the research article(s) that introduced it, and with remarks on its numerical efficiency.

 It is neither the first nor the only open-source implementation of multi-armed bandits algorithms, although one can notice the absence of any well-maintained reference implementation.
-I built *AlgoBandits* from a framework called *pymaBandits* [@pymaBandits], which implemented a few algorithms and three kinds of arms, in both Python and MATLAB.
+I built *SMPyBandits* from a framework called *pymaBandits* [@pymaBandits], which implemented a few algorithms and three kinds of arms, in both Python and MATLAB.
 The goal was twofolds, first to implement as many algorithms as possible to have a complete implementation of the current state of research in MAB, and second to implement multi-players simulations with different models.

 Since November $2016$, I follow actively the latest publications related to Multi-Armed Bandits (MAB) research, and usually I implement quickly any new algorithms.
 For instance, [Exp3++](http://banditslilian.gforge.inria.fr/docs/Policies.Exp3PlusPlus.html), [CORRAL](http://banditslilian.gforge.inria.fr/docs/Policies.CORRAL.html) and [SparseUCB](http://banditslilian.gforge.inria.fr/docs/Policies.SparseUCB.html) were each introduced by articles ([for Exp3++](https://arxiv.org/pdf/1702.06103), [for CORRAL](https://arxiv.org/abs/1612.06246v2), [for SparseUCB](https://arxiv.org/abs/1706.01383)) presented at COLT in July 2017, [LearnExp](http://banditslilian.gforge.inria.fr/docs/Policies.LearnExp.html) comes from a [NIPS 2017 paper](https://arxiv.org/abs/1702.04825), and [kl-UCB++](http://banditslilian.gforge.inria.fr/docs/Policies.klUCBPlusPlus.html) from an [ALT 2017 paper](https://hal.inria.fr/hal-01475078).